Mingding Doctrine

 I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

-1. Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to all members and pastors alike.
+1. Strive upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to both ordinary members and pastors alike.

 2. Learning is the key pathway for us to know God and restore His image.
 Without learning, we drift away from God.

-3. Learning keeps our minds sharp and active, preventing diseases associated with laziness (such as Alzheimer's).
+3. Learning keeps our minds sharp and active, preventing laziness-related ailments (such as Alzheimer's).
 It helps us avoid thinking we have already attained, but instead to pursue continuously.

-4. Learning helps us dismantle the old, carnal, and worldly logic systems and build new systems that align with God's heart.
+4. Learning assists us in dismantling old, carnal, and worldly logic systems, and building new systems that align with God's heart.

 The Importance of Growth and the Core of Shepherding

-1. In Chinese Mingding Doctrine, there is pressure to grow, but this is precisely good, because it concerns whether we can restore God's purpose in our image.
+1. In Chinese Mingding Doctrine, there is pressure to grow, but this is precisely good, as it concerns whether we can restore the purpose of God's image in us.

-2. True shepherding focuses on the growth of the person, rather than external matters like marriage or trivial life issues.
-A person's problems can only be exposed and resolved in relationships and shepherding.
+2. True shepherding focuses on personal growth, rather than external matters like marriage or trivial life events.
+People's problems can only be exposed and resolved in relationships and shepherding.

-3. We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times, because we do not believe we possess all truth.
+3. We must have the concept of "constant upgrading," just as Genesis can be studied multiple times, because we do not believe we possess all truth.
 We must humble ourselves and allow God to continually reveal.

 Learning to Be Human and Living Wisely